bcgov/sso-requests/app/jest/my-dashboard/README.md

     3. THEN there should have the table column headers displaied as `Reqiest ID`, `Project Name`, `Status`, `Usecase`, `Service Type`, and `Actions`;
     4. THEN there should have the integration been highlighted when client click on a specific integration;
-    5. WHEN client click on the trash bin icon to delete the integration, THEN a modal will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the integration will be deleted;
+    5. WHEN client click on the trash bin icon to delete the integration, THEN a module will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the integration will be deleted;
     6. WHEN client click on the pencil-shape icon to edit the integration,